rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 {% include widgets/gist.html id="a4236a51b1a3b66d1e08" file="file.go" %}

 If the final destination is on the server's file system, then this is probably your best choice (albeit with a real file), but let's assume it will end up on the cloud.
-Again, if the files are large, the IO costs here could be noticeable.
-You also run the risk of bugs or crashes orphaning files on the machine.
+Again, if the files are large, the IO costs here could be noticeable and unnecessary.
+You run the risk of bugs or crashes orphaning files on the machine, and I also wouldn't recommend this if the data is sensitive in any way.

 **Pro's**: Keeps the whole file out of RAM.<br/>
 **Con's**: Still synchronous, potential for lots of IO, disk space, and orphaned data.